 Configuring Push Notifications¶

 In order to send push notifications to iOS and/or Android devices you must configure the Apple Push Notification Service (APNS) and/or Firebase Cloud Messaging (FCM) and upload your push certificate to Kumulos.

-CONFIGURE NOW or the cog icon next to the platform you would like to configure.
-This will open the platform configuration dialog where you can enter the required information to send push notifications to iOS devices via APNS and/or Android devices via FCM.
+CONFIGURE NOW and then click the cog icon next to the platform you would like to configure to open the dialog where you can enter the required information to send push notifications to iOS devices via APNS and/or Android devices via FCM.

 In order to enable push notifications for Android with Kumulos, you'll need to set up an FCM project and configure push for your app.
 These steps are shown in the following video guide.

 After configuring Kumulos and FCM, refer to the Android SDK integration guide for instructions for integrating Kumulos into your app project.

 In order to send push notifications to iOS devices with Kumulos, you'll need to create certificates in the Apple Developer Member Center.
 The steps to complete this are shown in the video guide.